We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 So, an Epsom salt bath isn’t a miracle cure for skin conditions or muscle pain.
 But it’s also pretty hard to cause any serious damage with one.
 So, if it works for you, come up with a bathing routine that feels great.

-Ways to make an Epsom salt bath way better
+How to make Epsom salt baths even better

 Why not turn this into a pamper session?